1.0 Brief background to Community Feedback Mechanism

 1.1.
 Objectives:

-- Ensure action: To help you understand that your complaints are taken seriously and will lead to real improvements in your community.
+- Understand what happens next: : Your complaints are taken seriously, and they lead to real actions and improvements in your community.

 1.2.
 Key actionable messages:

-- Share your feedback If you have any feedback, are unhappy with the service, or if you feel unsafe, call the NOA National Hotline on 7477.
-It is a direct line to report your concerns.
-You can speak in your own language, and your call is free and confidential.
+- Share your feedback: If you are unhappy with any service or feel unsafe, call 7477.
+You can speak in your own language.
+Your call is private and free.

 - Provide short, concise and succinct description of intervention below: